andres-lowrie/human/README.md

       cleanup: |
         echo "cleaning up"

     - name: "It should do something else"
       test: |
         echo "doing something else"
 ```

-- For each `case`, only the `test` property is mandatory, everything lese is optional
+- For each `case`, only the `test` property is mandatory, everything else is optional
 - For each `test`, if the script returns non-zero (`0`) then that will be marked as failed and you'll get both standard error and standard out for said script to the screen
 - `@TODO` All the tests run asynchronously
 - The following tokens will be replaced by the runner